ayomidebajo/sendIT/README.md

 To send, go back to the project directory, in another laptop to test out this functionality of sending to a different computer (you also open another terminal instead).
 To run the sender's functionality type `cargo run FILENAME PORT_ADDRESS`

+Sender will be asked to input one more command "-c" to finally send the file.

 The receiver should receive the file✨

 Note the file search is only within your project directory!